Serapieum-of-alex/pyramids/docs/dataset.rst

 Returns
 ^^^^^^^
 ExtractedValues: [Dict]
-    dictonary with a list of values in the basemap as keys and for each key a list of all the intersected values in the maps from the path.
+    dictionary with a list of values in the basemap as keys and for each key a list of all the intersected values in the maps from the path.
 NonZeroCells: [dataframe]